shanebarrios/chess-engine/README.md

 cmake -Bbuild -S. -DCMAKE_TOOLCHAIN_FILE="<path to vcpkg root>/scripts/buildsystems/vcpkg.cmake" cmake --build build
 ```
-Alternatively, there are presets set in CMakePresets.json that work well with Visual Studio.
+Alternatively, there are presets set in `CMakePresets.json` that work well with Visual Studio.
-Afterwards, the Chess and Client executables will generate within a "bin" directory in build.
+Afterwards, the `Chess` and `Client` executables will generate within a `build/bin`.
-Note that you must set an environment variable LICHESS_API_TOKEN to a valid api token to run the Client program.
+Note that you must set an environment variable `LICHESS_API_TOKEN` to a valid api token to run the Client program.